 A disease may affect whole or parts of the plant.
-The visible effects of a disease is called Symptom.
+The visible effects of a disease are called Symptoms.
 As different diseases show different symptoms so depending on symptoms a disease can be identified.

 Causes Of Plant Disease

-These are the environmental factors such as lower amount of nutrient in soil, high salinity, high temperature, lower amount of water etc. The disease caused by these external factors are non infectious and can not spread from plant to plant.
-But as they are very common so importance should be given on this type of diseases.
-Some examples are, nutritional deficiencies, salt compaction, sun scorch etc.
+These are environmental factors such as lower amount of nutrient in soil, high salinity, high temperature, lower amount of water etc. The disease caused by these external factors are non infectious and can not spread from plant to plant.
+But as they are very common so importance should be given to this type of diseases.
+Some examples are nutritional deficiencies, salt compaction, sun scorch etc.